Freshman pitchers shine as UMaine, UMass Lowell split softball doubleheader

 ORONO, Maine — Runs were scarce at Kessock Field on Wednesday afternoon as America East front-runners UMass Lowell and the University of Maine squared off in the Black Bears’ home opener.

-Two freshman right-handers who stole the limelight as UMaine’s Kyleigh O’Donnell threw a two-hit shutout with 12 strikeouts in the nightcap to help the Black Bears to earn a split courtesy of a 3-0 triumph.
+Two freshman right-handers stole the limelight as UMaine’s Kyleigh O’Donnell threw a two-hit shutout with 12 strikeouts in the nightcap to help the Black Bears earn a split courtesy of a 3-0 triumph.

 UMass Lowell’s Lovina Capria fired a one-hitter in a 1-0, eight-inning win in the opener.